by Nebula Haze

 I have noticed that some strains (especially ones that tend to turn purple already) will often get much more purple if the pH is low (under 6 pH).
 However, for some strains, this causes plants to get brown spots (a calcium deficiency) so use this tactic with caution and watch plants closely for brown spots.

 Low pH at the roots (under 6 pH) can bring out purples in some strains, specifically strains that are already prone to turn purple.
 This is what it looks like initially.
+There’s some purple on the serrated parts of the leaves close to the buds.

 Here is that plant a few weeks later

-These buds were given low pH early in the flowering stage while buds were still mostly white.
-It did help bring our purple, but as a result, many of the leaves got deficiencies which reduced yields at harvest.
-If you try to bring out colors via low pH, make sure to wait until plants are close to harvest so you don’t harm the leaves by accident.
+These buds were given low pH early in the flowering stage (by accident) while buds were still mostly white.
+It did help bring our purple, but as a result, many of the leaves got nutrient deficiencies.
+This reduced yields at harvest vs if I’d ensured the leaves stayed fully green until harvest.

 If growing multiple plants of the same strain or from clones, you might consider giving plants different pH ranges to see what effect it has on the final bud color.